 How to Bid on an eBay Auction

-If you don’t have the time to follow an eBay auction closely from its beginning to its conclusion, you can place a proxy bid using eBay’s automatic bidding system.
-This allows you to place your bid for the highest amount you’re willing to pay for an item, without spending your valuable time constantly following the auction.
+If you’re interested in an item but you don’t have the time to follow it closely from the beginning of the auction to its conclusion, you can place a proxy bid using eBay’s automatic bidding system to place your bid for the highest amount you’re willing to pay for an item — without spending your valuable time constantly following the auction.

-Type your maximum bid in the appropriate box and click the Place Bid button, shown here.
+Type your maximum bid in the appropriate box, or click the Place Bid button.

 A confirmation page appears, and you have one last chance to back out.

 If everything is in order, click Confirm Bid.
-Or, if you get cold feet, click Back to Item.
+Or, if you get cold feet, click Change bid.

 After you’ve placed your bid, the next page lets you know whether you’re the high bidder.